Oort Cloud: The Icy Edge of Our Solar System

 Formation and Structure of the Oort Cloud

-The Oort Cloud formation is thought to have occurred during the early stages of our solar system’s development.
+The Oort Cloud formation is thought to have occurred during the early stages of our solar system's development.
 As the planets were forming and gravitational interactions were abundant, some icy debris got scattered to the outermost edges, creating this distant reservoir.
 With temperatures close to absolute zero (0 Kelvin, or -273.15 degrees Celsius), you can Imagine it as a cosmic freezer filled with icy treasures waiting to be discovered.
-Within the Oort Cloud, a myriad of Oort Cloud objects exists, primarily composed of frozen water, ammonia, and methane.
+Within the Oort Belt, a myriad of Oort Cloud objects exists, primarily composed of frozen water, ammonia, and methane.
 Among the most captivating inhabitants are the Comets.
 They are like cosmic messengers, originating from this icy realm and occasionally visiting the inner solar system.
-When a comet’s highly elliptical orbit brings it closer to the sun, the heat causes the icy surface to vaporize, creating the brilliant tails that sometimes grace our night skies.
+When a comet's highly elliptical orbit brings it closer to the sun, the heat causes the icy surface to vaporize, creating the brilliant tails that sometimes grace our night skies.

 Theories on the Oort Cloud's Origins

 The Oort Cloud origin is a subject of ongoing research and speculation.
-Some theories suggest that the icy bodies in the Oort Cloud were remnants from the early solar system, while others propose that they were captured from passing stars.
+Some theories suggest that the icy bodies in the Oort Belt were remnants from the early solar system, while others propose that they were captured from passing stars.
 This ongoing debate keeps astronomers engaged in the quest to uncover the true story behind this distant reservoir.

 Unveiling Long-Period Comets and Solar System's Icy Reservoir